TITLE VI

 Click here to see the supplies provided by JOM.

-In order to receive school supplies provided through JOM, Claremore Public Schools must have a copy of the student’s tribal membership card and Certificate of Degree of Indian Blood (CDIB) card.
+To receive school supplies provided through JOM, Claremore Public Schools must have a copy of the student’s tribal membership card and Certificate of Degree of Indian Blood (CDIB) card.

 • RETURNING STUDENTS: who attended CPS in the 2021-2022 school year and were on the JOM approved list will receive school supplies on: